 2. The projections are those made in July 1981 and CBO's winter projections (usually published in January) from 1983 through 2001.
 Insufficient data were available to use either projections made before 1981 or the projection made in early 1982.
 In the cases of the two years surrounding the 1981 projection, available data about the effects of legislation on changes in CBO's baseline budget projections were insufficient, and discretionary spending was not reported separately.
-As discussed in the following section, those data are important because the measures of inaccuracy used in this analysis were constructed by removing the effects of legislation, including discretionary spending (along with interest payments).
-The baseline budget projections that CBO made before 1980 were not comparable with later ones, because the early economic assumptions represented targets rather than projections.
+As discussed in the following section, those data are important because the measures of inaccuracy used in this analysis were constructed by removing the effects of legislation, mates of uncertainty presume that in the future, CBO will experience inaccuracies similar to those it experienced in the past, with about the same probability distribution of large and small inaccuracies.